luvxpluto/pycrypt/README.md

 ![Logo](https://github.com/luvxpluto/pycrypt/assets/88396858/daee05c8-ed58-4ab1-8d0b-d555dae5b31f)
 # Pycrypt

 Pycrypt is a Python cryptography library that provides functionalities for encrypting and decrypting texts using various cryptographic algorithms, such as Caesar, Key, Vigenère, Morse Code, Binary, and Atbash.
-Additionally, it includes the ability to send and read encrypted emails using the aforementioned algorithms.

 ## Features
 - Ability to encrypt and decrypt text using different encryption algorithms.
-- Functionality to send encrypted emails using any of the algorithms.
-- Functionality to read encrypted emails and decrypt them using the corresponding algorithms.
+- Ability to decrypt text using different encryption algorithms.

 ## Implemented Encryption Algorithms
 **1. Caesar Cipher**